Alternative uses for placenta: Use in cosmetics

 At least three companies currently sell hair or skin treatments which contain extracts of animal placenta.
 The most common type of placenta used is sheep.
 The placental extract allegedly serves as a source of protein and hormones, predominantly estrogen and progesterone, in the cosmetics in which it is used.
 The purpose of the placenta extract is not well documented, and information is difficult to find.

 The FDA maintains that placenta extract may be hazardous and its use is subject to restrictions and requirements of warnings in at least some products.

 In one study, four girls between one and eight years of age developed breasts or pubic hair two to 24 months after starting to use hair products that contained estrogen or placenta extract.
 Their breasts and pubic hair regressed when they stopped using the products.
 No other cause for early sexual development was noted.

 Use in pharmaceuticals

 Medical use

 Melsmon Pharmaceutical Co. is a registered pharmaceutical company in Japan, in operation since 1956, that produces pharmaceutical grade placenta extracts from human placenta.
 The indication is to treat menopause.
 Laennec, another placenta extract formulation, is prescribed to treat chronic hepatitis.
+In case of chronic atrophic rhinitis placenta extract is injected to the nasal submucosa.

 Albert David Limited a Pharmaceutical company from India also manufactures an Injection from fresh human Placenta called Inj.Placentrex.
 2 ml.

-Hormone Replacement Therapy containing estrogen, while protective against osteoporosis, has been found to increase the risk of venous emboli and breast cancer.
+Hormone replacement therapy containing estrogen, while protective against osteoporosis, has been found to increase the risk of venous emboli and breast cancer.
 As such, the medical community uses hormone replacement therapy only in specific circumstances.